Fiserv/Commerce-Hub/docs/Resources/Guides/Authorizations/Auth-Optimization.md

 titles: authOptimizationDetails
 -->

-The below table identifies the parameters in the `authOptimizationDetails` object.
+The below table identifies the parameters in the `authOptimizationDetails` object in `transactionDetails`.

 | Variable | Type | Maximum Length | Description |
 | ----- | :-----: | :-----: | ----- |